ChefZander/skyblock_zero/mods/libox/autohook/README.md

 2. Ask players to put libox in trusted mods list.
 An error message will be logged if libox found the C module but encountered problems loading it.
 3. Ask players to compile the `libautohook.so/.dll` linking with the same LuaJIT library used with Luanti.
 Players, please read further below on how to compile it.

 If any of the conditions needed for autohook to work is unfulfilled, autohook is NOT available.
 As such, libox will safely fallback to regular coroutine sandbox behaviour where manual `yield()` is required.
-This is reflected in `libox.has_autohook`.
+Check `libox.has_autohook`.

+# C Hook behaviour
+The autohook uses `def.hook_time` in a normal way to set the C hook, being instruction counts needed to trigger the hook.
+The default autohook checks if the sandbox has elapsed `def.time_limit` and yields it.
+It is the auto-yielding form of `libox.coroutine.get_default_hook(def.time_limit or libox.default_time_limit)`.

+If `def.in_hook` is a function, then the C hook will call it instead of its default behaviour.
+Whenever `def.in_hook` throws an error, the C hook will yield.
+To kill the sandbox from `def.in_hook`, start your error message with `SANDBOX KILL`.
+This means that by default, `def.in_hook` unaware of the kill command will always yield.
+Please update `def.in_hook` accordingly when you enable autohook.

 # Compile the autohook C module
 ## Compile: Linux/Unix-like systems